 And then it was time for the bamboo boat.
 This river is an underground passage in a subterranean world that feels ripped straight out of the Lord of the Rings.

-All along the way there were fish bumping the boat to get to the food I was throwing.
+All along the way, fish were bumping the boat to get to the food I was throwing.

 There were bats overhead screeching, the overwhelming smell made more obvious by the periodic splat of bat poop in the water.
-All punctuated by the eerie sound of the paddle in the dark waters behind me.
+It was all punctuated by the eerie sound of the paddle in the dark waters behind me.

 In short, it was awesome.

 I was deposited at the mouth of the cave where, moments later, at sunset, thousands of birds flew into the cave for their evening rest within the confines of the cave.